 These teacher task cards are the perfect phonemic awareness activities, right at your fingertips whenever you need them!
-There are cards for every skill and they are differentiated for different levels!
+There are cards for every skill and they are also differentiated for different levels!

 Phonemic awareness activities for kindergarten, first grade, and intervention!
 These teacher task cards will help you make the most of every classroom moment.
 Use them during small groups, whole group, one-on-one, in tutoring, or during class transitions to make sure that your students are building phonemic awareness every day!